A short note on inf-sup conditions for the Taylor-Hood family $Q_k$-$Q_{k-1}$: Discrete inf-sup conditions

-The next result is a global version of Corollary \ref{BerPirlocal} and can be seen as an extension of \cite[Proposition 1]{BercovierPironneau_1979}, where the proof was given for $k=2$ and for meshes made of rectangles in 2D and bricks in 3D.
+The next result is a global version of Theorem \ref{BerPirlocal} and can be seen as an extension of \cite[Proposition 1]{BercovierPironneau_1979}, where the proof was given for $k=2$ and for meshes made of rectangles for $d=2$ and bricks for $d=3$.